alexdlaird/amazon-orders/docs/troubleshooting.rst

 1. Sets ``logger`` levels to ``DEBUG``
 2. Sends ``logger`` output to ``stderr``, so you'll see it on the console when using the CLI
-3. Any HTML page parsed will also be output as a file
+3. Any HTML page parsed will also be be saved locally

 To enable ``debug`` mode when using the CLI, simply pass the ``--debug`` flag, which works with any
 command: